-Your completed and printed assignments (Part 1-3) that includes your name on all parts must be submitted to your Advanced Research teacher on the FIRST DAY OF FALL SEMESTER, August 1st 2024.
+Your completed and printed assignments (Part 1-3) that includes your name on all parts must be submitted to your Advanced Research teacher on the FIRST DAY OF FALL SEMESTER, August 4st 2025.
 This due date is for FALL and SPRING students.
 Late submissions will not be accepted.
-If you have any questions, please email Ms. Dennis (amanda.dennis@cobbk12.org).
+Be sure to follow all the directions to earn full credit.
+Be prepared to present your APA 7 guide and lead the class in a mini lesson that will cover your practice questions.
+If you have any questions, please email Ms. Dennis (amanda.dennis@cobbk12.org), Room 506.